kb1dds/pysheaf/README.rst

 Documentation:
 --------------

-Full (very out-of-date) documentation for PySheaf verson v0.xx is at `<http://kb1dds.github.io/pysheaf/>`_
+Full documentation for PySheaf is at `<http://kb1dds.github.io/pysheaf/>`_

-Right now, the best strategy is to look at the example code!
+You might also think the best strategy is to look at some example code!
+There is another repo containing several examples in Jupyter notebooks: `<https://github.com/kb1dds/pysheaf_examples>`

 Download:
 ---------